-On June 5, 2009, we entered into the \$586.3 million Existing Facility Agreement with a syndicate of bank lenders, including BNP Paribas, Natixis, Société Générale, Caylon, Crédit Industriel et Commercial as arrangers and BNP Paribas as the security agent and the agent for the lenders under our Existing Facility Agreement.
-COFACE, the French export credit agency, has provided a 95% guarantee to the lending syndicate of our obligations under the Existing Facility Agreement.

-The facility is scheduled to mature 84 months after the first repayment date, as amended.
-Semi-annual principal repayments were scheduled to begin in June 2013.
-The facility bears interest at a floating LIBOR rate, plus a margin of 2.25% through December 2017 and 2.40% thereafter.
-Interest payments are due on a semi-annual basis.
+On June 5, 2009, we entered into the Facility Agreement with a syndicate of bank lenders, including BNP Paribas, Natixis, Société Générale, Caylon, Crédit Industriel et Commercial as arrangers and BNP Paribas as the security agent and the agent for the lenders under our Facility Agreement.
+COFACE, the French export credit agency, has provided a 95% guarantee to the lending syndicate of our obligations under the Facility Agreement.
+Prior to its amendment and restatement in August 2013, the Facility Agreement was scheduled to mature 84 months after the first repayment date, as amended.
+Semi-annual principal repayments were scheduled to begin in June 2013, as amended.
+The facility bore interest at a floating LIBOR rate, plus a margin of 2.25% through December 2017 and 2.40% thereafter.
+Interest payments were due on a semi-annual basis.